-Veteran college assistant Ron Brown rejoined the Nebraska coaching staff in 2008 and is in his sixth season on Bo Pelini's staff.
-Brown enters his third year as running backs coach, after coaching tight ends his first three years on Pelini's staff.
-Overall, Brown is in his 23rd season as a Husker assistant after serving on the NU staff for 17 seasons from 1987 to 2003.
+Veteran college assistant Ron Brown rejoined the Nebraska coaching staff in 2008.
+Brown is in his fourth year as running backs coach in 2014, after coaching tight ends the three previous seasons.
+Overall, the 2014 season will be Brown's 24th year as a Husker assistant coach, after serving on the NU staff for 17 seasons from 1987 to 2003.

 Brown's running backs helped Nebraska rank eighth nationally in rushing offense (253.4 yards per game) in 2012.
 Preseason All-American Rex Burkhead missed much of the season with a knee injury, and carried the ball only 98 times, but managed 675 yards and 6.9 yards per carry.
 Without his top running back, Brown tweaked his I-back rotation to help the Huskers again rank among the nation's rushing leaders.

-Sophomore I-back Ameer Abdullah, who had only 42 carries for 150 yards in 2011, rushed for 1,137 yards on 226 carries.
-His rushing total was the sixth-highest ever by a Husker sophomore, despite starting only seven games.
+Abdullah rushed for 1,137 yards on 226 carries as a sophomore, and his rushing total was the sixth-highest ever by a Husker sophomore.
 Abdullah produced six 100-yard rushing efforts this season, including 100-yard performances in each of his first five career starts, the longest such streak by a Husker since 1993.
-A second-team All-Big Ten selection, Abdullah has also caught 24 passes for 178 yards, while accounting for 11 total touchdowns, including eight on the ground.
+A second-team All-Big Ten selection, Abdullah also caught 24 passes for 178 yards, while accounting for 11 total touchdowns, including eight on the ground.

-True freshman Imani Cross also flourished under Brown's direction, producing a 100-yard game against Idaho State, while scoring seven touchdowns.
+Cross also flourished as a true freshman under Brown's direction, producing a 100-yard game against Idaho State, while scoring seven touchdowns.